We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 - The cost of adding extra listings over your plan allowance reduces as you go up the eBay store pricing ladder.
 For example, if you need to go over the 1,000 products allowance on the ‘Basic’ plan, each extra listing will cost you $0.25; while each extra listing on the ‘Premium’ and ‘Anchor’ plans will cost you $0.10 and $0.05 respectively.

-- On the ‘Basic’ plan or higher, you receive a quarterly allocation of eBay branded shipping supplies — these range in value from $25 on ‘Basic’ to $150 on the ‘Anchor’ and ‘Enterprise plans.
+- On the ‘Basic’ plan or higher, you receive a quarterly allocation of eBay branded shipping supplies — these range in value from $25 on ‘Basic’ to $150 on the ‘Anchor’ and ‘Enterprise’ plans.

 - The two most expensive plans, ‘Anchor’ and ‘Enterprise,’ provide priority customer support by phone and email.

 Now, although the Shopify and eBay platforms are quite different in nature, eBay’s approach to fees technically makes it the more expensive platform to sell products on (especially when you factor in the ‘final value’ fees).
-That said, many merchants will gladly pay extra to access the ‘ready-made’ audience you get on eBay.

 Depending on your ecommerce needs, if you are thinking of using Shopify, then I normally recommend the ‘Shopify’ plan as the ‘sweet spot’ option; and if you want to set up an eBay store, the ‘Basic’ or ‘Premium’ store plans are probably the best starting points for professional merchants.